tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 In this activity, students will be introduced to unsupervised learning and its most relevant applications.

-Open the lesson slides and go to the Introduction to Unsupervised Learning section.
+Open the lesson slides and go to the "Introduction to Unsupervised Learning" section.

 Start the presentation by explaining to students that, in general terms, machine learning has two main areas of application: supervised and unsupervised learning.